owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

 In [the last case
 study](/programming/2019/03/24/property-based-testing-in-a-screencast-editor-case-study-1.html)
 we looked at timeline flattening.
-This one is not as long, I promise!
+This one is not quite as long, I promise!
 It covers the video classifier, how it was tested before, and the bugs I found when I wrote property-based tests for it.

 ## Classifying Scenes in Imported Video